rnaingit/rnaingit/README.md

 - 👋 Hi, I’m Rohit Nain
 - 👀 I’m interested in Coding and playing Soccer.

 I am an experienced Software Engineer with a demonstrated history of working in the Information Technology and Services Industry, I have worked under several US clients, that gave me a deep insight of workflow starting from Requirement phase till Deployment phase.
 I have delivered several POC’s successfully and have been part of the R&D group.
 I have good knowledge of data structures and algorithms.
 I am a quick learner and work constantly on enhancing my skills.
-My major contribution to the IT industry is in the field of Big Data Development , BackEnd development and API integration using mulesoft.

 Technical Skills:
 1. Languages: C++, Java, Scala, Python, SQL, Node JS.